 Soak Basmathi rice in water for 30 minutes.

-Soak Badam seeds in hot water for 30 minutes and remove the skin.
+Soak Badam seeds in hot water for 30 minutes and remove the

 Boil the milk and keep aside.

-Take peeled badam seeds, khoa, poppy seeds and grind it into a fine paste with little milk and keep aside.
+Take peeled badam seeds, khoa, poppy seeds and grind it into

-In a deep, thick bottomed pan cook the soaked basmathi rice with water in low flame.
+with water in low flame.
 Add required water.
-Check frequently for, it will not catch to the pan in the bottom.
+Check frequently for, it will not

-When it is finely cooked, add boiled milk to it and stir well.
+well.
 Continue cooking in low flame.
-Milk must blend to the rice and it will reduce in quantity.
-(This stage is very important.)
+Milk must blend to the rice and it will

 Now the milk mixed rice will be thicker.